ChrisBeereGithub/ChrisBeere.MMTDigital/README.md

 ChrisBeere.MMTDigital.WebApi.Tests - Unit tests.
 Also contains a document of integration tests with test evidence from Postman.

-Logs are generated to the physical path of the ChrisBeere.MMTDigital.WebApi project + \Logs\Log.txt
+Logs are generated to the physical path of the ChrisBeere.MMTDigital.WebApi project + \Logs\Log*.txt

 ------------------------------------------------------------------------------------
 List of outstanding tasks that might need to be considered before production release